brogan-leidos/Diggit/README.md

  - Think/Add some more tools
    -> A tool that lets you mine in an X (foil to the pick) -> "line" bombs
+   -> A shovel

+ - Add debug things as "Features" :)
+   -> Show number of treasures/kinds of treasures
+   -> Current durability of a space
+   -> Mouse wheel to change tools?

 BUGS:
  - Pressure point border colors get overwritten sometimes